What’s new with the CCV?

 See the youtube video of Carol Enke’s Spring Vocation Lunch presentation.

-Read thoughtful essays from 17 high school youth who participated in our annual Youth Theology Institute in June of 2013 – Navigating the Intersection of Science and Religion.
+Sixteen high school youth participated in our annual Youth Theology Institute in June of 2014.
+Learn about their experience through their facebook group.

 Connecting Faith, Scholarship, Service, World

 The Christensen Center for Vocation is a natural outgrowth of Augsburg’s commitment to the theological exploration of vocation.
 This commitment rises from the belief that all people have the capacity to be agents of God’s love by using their gifts and talents to serve their neighbor.
 By promoting and supporting activities that provide opportunities for deep reflection, the CCV helps students, staff, faculty, and friends of the College discern their life purpose in service to the world.

 The fundamental principles that inspire and guide all CCV endeavors are the five lessons learned from Bernhard M. Christensen, president of Augsburg College from 1938-1962: